irasan/MP1-beauty-salon/README.md

 ## UX

 ### Project goals
-The primary goal of the project is to provide a way of communication between beauty salons and their potential or current customers.
+The primary goal of the project is to present a beauty salon to their potential customers and help current customers find the needed information for their booking and visit.

 ### Customers' goals
 The main audience for this website consists of women in the age of 16-65 years old, and men in the age of 22-65 years old.
 These are people who like to look after themselves and avail of the wide range of beauty procedures.